Black existentialism: Black Existential Philosophy

 Black suffering is also examined by the Martinican philosopher and psychiatrist Frantz Fanon (1925–1961).
 In his book Black Skin, White Masks (Grove Press, 1967; original French 1952), he argued that the modern world afforded no model of a normal Black adult.
 Instead, there are the pathologies of the Black soul, which he calls a white construction.
 This problem placed Black people in an alienated relationship with language, love, and even their inner dream life.
 Although he was careful to claim that there are exceptions to these claims, the general situation is as follows.
 Blacks who master the dominant language are treated either as not really black or receive much suspicion.
 Worse, they find themselves seeking white recognition, which affirms the role of whites as the standard by which they are judged.
 The matter repeats itself with love.
 Black women and Black men seeking white recognition do so, he argued, through asking for recognition from white male symbols of authority.
 That effort is self-deceiving.
 It makes such Black women ask to be loved as white instead of as women, and it makes such Black males fail to be men.
-Fanon also brings out the philosophical problem of reason and its relation to emotions by considering whether a flight into Négritude, the intellectual movement coined by Aimé Césaire, could enable Blacks to love themselves by rejecting white reason.
-But Jean-Paul Sartre's criticism in his essay "Orphée Noir" ("Black Orpheus") led Fanon into "changing his tune" by realizing that such a path was still relative to a white one and faced being overcome in expectations of a "universal" humanity, which for Sartre was a revolutionary working class.
+Fanon also references the philosophical problem of reason and its relation to emotions by considering whether a flight into Négritude, the intellectual movement coined by Aimé Césaire, could enable Blacks to love themselves by rejecting white reason.
+But Jean-Paul Sartre's criticism in his essay "Orphée Noir" ("Black Orpheus") led Fanon into "changing his tune" by realizing that such a path was still relative to a white one and expected a "universal" humanity, which for Sartre was a revolutionary working class.
 Fanon's response was that he needed not to know that, and later on in A Dying Colonialism (Grove Press, 1967; original French 1959), he pointed out that although whites created the Negro, it was the Negro who created Négritude.
 His point was that it was still an act of agency, and that theme of being what he called "actional" continued in his writings.
 At the end of Black Skin, White Masks, he asked his body to make of him a man who questions.
 Fanon's point was that racism and colonialism attempted to over-determine black existence, but as a question, black existence faced possibility and could thus reach beyond what is imposed upon it.
 In The Wretched of the Earth (Grove Press, 1963; original French 1961), he returned to this question at the historical level by demanding the transformation of material circumstances and the development of new symbols with which to set afoot a new humanity.